 Electricity retailers are not compelled by law to buy power from small suppliers, and they don’t have to provide a fixed-term contract.
 There is no New Zealand standard or set of rules regulating the small-scale buy-back of electricity.
 Each retailer sets its own buy-back policy.

 Retailers quote their buy-back rates in cents/kWh, the same was as their electricity selling price.
-There tends to be a slight variation in prices between companies, and there may be a difference between summer and winter rates.
 Prices can change from time to time – one company’s paperwork gives it the right to change the price with 30 days’ notice.